roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Storage management-CSI/Overview.md

 **Note:** OSS buckets are mounted by using ossfs, which is implemented as a filesystem in the user space \(FUSE\).
 The write performance is limited when you use OSS buckets as volumes.
 We recommend that you use other storage media as volumes in scenarios that require high write performance.

-For more information, see [Provision OSS buckets as PVs](/intl.en-US/User Guide for Kubernetes Clusters/Storage management-CSI/OSS volumes/Provision OSS buckets as PVs.md). |
+For more information, see [Overview](/intl.en-US/User Guide for Kubernetes Clusters/Storage management-CSI/OSS volumes/Overview.md). |
 |Cloud Paralleled File System \(CPFS\)|Supported|Supported|No|Shared storage that features high performance and high bandwidth|-   Genomics computing and big data analysis

 CPFS provides high throughput and meets the requirement of high performance in large-scale clusters.